LaynePieri/Property-Tax-Breakdown/README.md

 This project is a plain‑language, city‑only property tax explainer for Marshalltown, Iowa.

-It is designed to help residents understand:
+It is part of a broader effort to make local government systems understandable to residents using publicly available data and plain language.

+The goal is civic legibility — helping residents see how local structures actually work — rather than advocating for specific policies or outcomes.

+## What this tool helps residents understand

-- how much of a property tax bill actually goes to the City,
+- how much of a total property tax bill goes to the City,
 - how that amount differs by school district,
 - and what City services cost at a citywide level.

-The tool is intentionally descriptive rather than prescriptive.
+The tool is intentionally **descriptive rather than prescriptive**.
 It does not recommend policies, budgets, or tax levels.

 ## Data Sources